tyhopp/farewell-adrien/README.md

 # Gramps Farewell

-A farewell card for Gramps.
+A farewell card for Adrien.
+A separate one will be created for Anthony after the design is finished and site updated.

+Thanks all!

 ## Usage